- What are complementary and alternative methods?

-It’s known that some of these methods almost never cause harm, while others can be dangerous and have even caused deaths.
-But by definition, those that claim to cure cancer are nearly all unproven -- methods that are well-proven to safely fight cancer tend to be adopted into mainstream medicine fairly quickly.
-On the other hand, there are methods that have been studied and shown to help a person feel better during cancer treatment.
+Many of these methods almost never cause physical harm, while others can be dangerous and have even caused deaths.
+But by definition, complementary and alternative methods that claim to cure cancer are nearly all unproven – methods that are well-proven to safely fight cancer tend to be adopted into mainstream medicine fairly quickly.
+Still, there are methods that have been studied and shown to help a person feel better during cancer treatment.

-The decision to use alternative or complementary methods is an important one, and it is yours to make.
+The decision to use alternative or complementary methods is an important one, and it’s yours to make.
 We have put together some suggestions to help you think through the issues and make the most informed and safest decision possible.